ReverseClinic/.github/CODE_OF_CONDUCT.md

 ## Questions?

-If you have questions about this Code of Conduct, please contact [reverseclinic.babble334@passinbox.com](mailto:reverseclinic.babble334@passinbox.com).
+If you have questions about this Code of Conduct, please contact [reverseclinic@proton.me](mailto:reverseclinic@proton.me).